 It feels reasonable to be suspicious of the quality of a free event, but in practice they stack up pretty well.
 The majority of free shows are traditional stand-up (a hit-and-miss medium at the best of times), and if you do find you've chosen a turkey, at least the disappointment won't be compounded by knowing you're down £15 as well.
 If all goes well though, you've every chance of finding a winner - as a growing number of positive reviews from respected publications confirm.

 Finding free shows

-Following a much-publicised and hugely acrimonious series of schisms, the majority of free shows are organized into three rival chains with confusingly similar names.
+Following a much-publicised and hugely acrimonious series of schisms, the majority of free shows are organized into two rival chains with confusingly similar names.
 One group, headed up by folk musician and comedian Peter Buckley Hill, operates under the title of PBH's Free Fringe; another goes under the banner of the Free Festival, and is organized by promoter Laughing Horse.
-Complicating matters further, newcomers Freestival ran a clutch of venues in 2015, though they're taking a break from the Fringe this year.

 Alternatively, just make a day of it by parking yourself in your favourite free venue.
 Plenty of people stay for two or more shows, and the random gamble on what's coming next is all part of the fun.